 The Ph.D. program in Nanoengineering features coursework, laboratory rotations and extensive dissertation research involving engineering at the nanoscale.
-It is designed for students with a strong academic track record and potential who seek advanced-level education and training to pursue careers in academia, industrial or government organization that utilize nanotechnology.
-Students will have opportunities to work in one or more of the following research areas: nanobiology, nanomaterials, nanometrology, nanobioelectronics, nanoenergy, nanoenvironment, and computational nanotechnology.
+It is designed for students with a strong academic track record who seek advanced-level education and training to pursue careers in academia, industrial or government organization that utilize nanotechnology.
+Students will have the opportunity to work in one or more of the following research areas: nanobiology, nanomaterials, nanometrology, nanobioelectronics, nanoenergy, and computational nanotechnology.

-Admission Requirements
+Additional Admission Requirements

-- Bachelor's degree in engineering or a closely related field with minimum 3.5 GPA or master's degree in engineering or a closely related field - GRE scores - Three professional recommendation letters with at least one from former university/institution - Current curriculum vitae and statement of purpose
+- Bachelor's degree in engineering or a closely related field with minimum 3.5 GPA or master's degree in engineering or a closely related field - GRE scores - Two of the three recommendation letters must be from University faculty members - Current curriculum vitae